Last updated: March 04, 2025

 The answer is: it depends.

 Before committing to a HELOC, talk to a tax advisor or accountant to see if you qualify for this deduction.
-They can also help you navigate some other considerations involved in taking out a HELOC, including closing costs and variable versus fixed interest rates.
+They can also help you navigate other factors when considering a HELOC, including closing costs and the difference between variable and fixed interest rates.

 If you’ve already decided that a HELOC isn’t right for you, consider exploring alternative borrowing options from Discover Home Loans.
-You may be eligible for a home equity loan with a minimum credit score of 680 and a combined loan-to-value (CLTV) ratio of up to 90%.
+You may be eligible for a home equity loan with a credit score of at least 680 and a combined loan-to-value (CLTV) ratio of up to 90%.

 The information provided herein is for informational purposes only and is not intended to be construed as professional advice.
 Nothing contained in this article shall give rise to, or be construed to give rise to, any obligation or liability whatsoever on the part of Discover Bank or its affiliates.